cctbx/cctbx_project/CONTRIBUTING.md

   * Tests should be robust w.r.t. platform, compiler and rounding errors.

   * Broken tests stop others from committing their code.
 Therefore fixing a failed test is the highest priority.

   * Avoid using `libtbx.easy_run.fully_buffered` because it hides the output and the traceback.
 Use `libtbx.easy_run.call` instead.
 Print the command that is about to run to standard output.

 ```
-from __future__ import division from libtbx.utils import format_cpu_times from libtbx.test_utils import approx_equal
+from __future__ import absolute_import, division, print_function
+from libtbx.utils import format_cpu_times
+from libtbx.test_utils import approx_equal

 def exercise():
   """ Make sure 2*2 is 4. """
   x=2.